Azure/Verified-Telemetry/README.md

 | `RAM`		    | 14 Kb   |

 # Plug and Play Model
-Verified Telemetry Library provides capabilities of interaction using a Plug and Play Model.
+Verified Telemetry Library provides capabilities for interaction using a Plug and Play Model.
 Details about this model can be found [here](./PnPModel)

 # API Documentation
 ## Overview of functions
 | Function          | Description                                                                     |